hgiesel/vim-motion-sickness/README.md

 | `ir`/`ar`    | Aliases for `i[`/`a[` |
 | `ia`/`aa`    | Aliases for `i<`/`a<` |

-* with these added, you have three full sets of motions for the common brackets:
+* with these added, you have three full sets of text objects for the common brackets:

 |              |  parentheses | braces    | square brackets | angle brackets |
 |--------------|--------------|-----------|-----------------|----------------|